KomailMK/instagram-reach-forecasting/README.md

 # Instagram Reach Forecasting

 This repository contains code for forecasting Instagram reach using historical data and a SARIMA model.
-The project includes both a Python script and a Jupyter notebook for analysis and model training.
+The project includes both a Python script for analysis and model training.

 ## Repository Structure
 instagram-reach-forecasting/